 41f273959bf798d1b080487017a8e14d963a0769

-Coming Autumn 2025: Staying Sane in Family Law
+Staying Sane in Family Law

 A Survival Guide for Lawyers Working in the Most Emotionally Charged Practice Area

-Our founder, Annmarie’s debut book, Staying Sane in Family Law, is set for release on 30 September 2025 published by Bath Publishing.
+Our founder, Annmarie’s debut book, Staying Sane in Family Law, is out now!
+Click here to buy the book.
 It’s a deeply practical and refreshingly honest guide for anyone in the family law world on how to navigate the emotional intensity of practice (with a big dollop of humour!).
 Family law asks a lot of lawyers - compassion, clarity, resilience, emotional control, and mental stamina.
 Burnout, vicarious trauma and overwhelm are often part of the job.
 This book helps you stay steady, human, and effective in the middle of it all.
 Inside, she shares:

 • Tools to protect your mental health